MANTRA-Chain/cosmos-balance-watcher/README.md

 # Cosmos Balance Watcher 🧑🏻‍🏭

-Query native token balance for cosmos-sdk and evm chains, and expose account balance status as prometheus metrics.
+Query multiple native tokens and CW20 tokens balance for cosmos-sdk and native tokens balance for evm chains, and expose account balance status as prometheus metrics.
 One can send alert based on prometheus alerting rules.
+Default decimal place is 6 for all tokens.

 ## Build